Randomized Trial of ACT and a Care Management App in Primary Care-based Buprenorphine Treatment

 Outcome Measure

-Satisfaction with Therapy
+Satisfaction with ACT

 Start Date